-How to Get Rid of Carpenter Ants
+How To Get Rid Of Carpenter Ants

 Carpenter Ants are controlled through the application of insecticides and sprays in various forms.
 These forms include liquid concentrates, baits, dusts, and foams.

-2. Determine Control Measure
+2. Determine Control Measures

 Once you complete your inspection and identify nest locations and foraging trails, the next step is to determine which control measure to use.

-- Baiting - used on Carpenter Ant trails
+- Baiting - used on carpenter ant trails

 - Spraying- Non-Repellent sprays used as permiter treatment, may be used with baits